 Someone at Atlanta Friends Meeting recently asked me, “What do you do?”
-This was meant to ascertain how I spend my time apart from my responsibilities as Friend in Residence.
-Below is a snapshot of “what I do” or at least what I “did” this past month.
+This was meant to ascertain how I spend my time apart from my responsibilities as Friend-in-Residence.
+Below is a snapshot of “what I do,” or at least what I “did” this past month.

-Kudos to Hannah M. and Alex Z. of Atlanta Friends Meeting for sustaining the relationship between Atlanta Friends Meeting and Innovation Law Lab.
-These monthly asylum defense workshops are a hidden gem of engaged solidarity at the meetinghouse.
+Kudos to Hannah M. and Alex Z. of the Atlanta Friends Meeting for sustaining the relationship between the Atlanta Friends Meeting and Innovation Law Lab.
+These monthly asylum defense workshops are a hidden gem of solidarity at the meetinghouse.
 My small collaborative efforts have thus far been welcoming our Central American guests and offering transportation for these families to and from the meetinghouse, knowing that they are cash-strapped and have typically paid $50-$80 to commute to and from here usually from Cobb and Gwinnett.
-I know Alex is seeking ways to highlight this ongoing effort with and solicit more support from the Meeting, I am encouraged that this relationship holds a high value amongst Friends.
+I know Alex is seeking ways to highlight this ongoing effort and solicit more support from the Meeting.
+I am encouraged that this relationship holds a high value amongst Friends.